adrianosingolani/near-tutorial/tutorial/tutorial-script_clone-repo_second-part.md

 Our contract is deployed and any account on the NEAR testnet can now make requests to it.

 There are two ways to do it using the near-cli, one is by using the call command and the other is with the view command.
 Which one to use depends of the type of function that your are interacting with.
 "View" functions are the ones that doesn't change the state of the blockchain and can not also use some methods of the NEAR core.
-Check the "NEAR AssemblyScript smart contracts introduction" for more details, the link is in the description.
+Check the [NEAR AssemblyScript smart contracts introduction](https://docs.near.org/docs/develop/contracts/as/intro) for more details.
 The other type of function is called "change".
 Those are the ones that can do what "view" functions can not.
 In our case setNumber is a "change" function and guessNumber a "view" one.
 It will change later because guessNumber will also change the state of the blockchain, so for now we can use the view command to make requests.
 But first, let's call the setNumber.